m-spangenberg/exercises_databases/README.md

 #### Aggregation

-We can also aggregate the number of occurances of a pattern using the count clause, as in SQL.
+We can also aggregate the number of occurrences of a pattern using the count clause, as in SQL.

 ```sql
 MATCH (:Student {name: 'Marc'})